ck-zhang/px/docs/spec.md

    * A given failure mode must map to a stable PX error code and “Why/Fix” structure (§8.1).
 The wording may improve, but semantics remain.

+7. **Workspace lockfile generation**

+   * Given workspace manifest WM (member list + their manifests), runtime, platform, and index configuration, the resolver must produce the same `px.workspace.lock` (including ordering, `wmfingerprint`, and workspace lock ID).

+8. **Workspace environment materialization**

+   * Given `px.workspace.lock` and runtime, the workspace environment WE must contain exactly the packages described by WL.
+   * Rebuilding WE for the same WL must result in an equivalent environment (from px’s metadata point of view).

-The project state machine in §10 is the reference model tying all of this together.
+The project state machine in §10 and the workspace state machine in §11 are the reference models tying all of this together.

 ---